Four substantive modules exploring key themes and providing an in-depth analysis

 of a global cadre of practitioners and experts with a recognised set of skills in labour migration policy.

-The course consists of 3 components: one comprising 2 online modules offered through the eCampus online platform to be completed over a period of 2 weeks from 13 to 27 March 2023.
-This will build the foundation for the residential component, which will accompany formal training with acticities fostering knowledge exchange and cross-fertilization of ideas.
-The course is broken down into three phases, for an estimated total of 60 learning hours:
+The course consists of a number of online modules offered through the eCampus online platform to be completed over a period of six weeks.
+The course is broken down into three phases:

 Participants who successfully complete all assessments and the final assignment will receive a Certificate of Achievement.